 - first (adj., adv.)

+First aid is that given at the scene, pending the arrival of a doctor.
 First Lady as an informal title for the wife of a U.S. president was in use by 1908, short for First lady of the land (by 1863 with reference to the president's wife).
-First name is attested from mid-13c.; first-born is from mid-14c.
-First base "a start" (1938) is a figurative use from the game of baseball.
+First name is attested from mid-13c.
+First base "a start" in any sense (1938) is a figurative use from baseball.

 First-fruits is from late 14c. as "earliest productions of the soil;" 1590s as "first results" of any activity or endeavor.
 First love is from 1741 as "one's first experience of romantic love;" 1971 as "one's favorite occupation or pastime."
 First-floor is from 1660s as "story built on or just above the ground" (now U.S.); 1865 as "story built next above the ground."

 - 1560s, "that which is first," from first (adj.).
 Meaning "first day of the month" is by 1590s.
 In music, "instrument or voice that takes the highest or chief part of its class," 1774.
 From 1909 as the name of the lowest gear in an engine.
 In British schools colloquial use, "highest rank in an examination," 1850.